 Always a maximum of 1% fee!

-1 Percent Pool was the first pool to ever make a block after decentralization started.
+1 Percent Pool was the first stake pool to ever create a block on the Cardano blockchain.

 Tickers: 1PCT and 1PCT[0-9]

 All pools are identical in fees and performance.
 Simply select one with less than 100% saturation.